michael-sorensen/ETL-Project/README.md

 This dataset was downloaded in a CSV format.
 Each row represented a U.S. State and contained columns for a variety COVID-19 related metrics for each month in the May-August timeframe.

 #### 2. Twitter Data (snscrape)
 Snscrape is a scraper tool for social media data.
-Using snscrape's sntwitter with a python wrapper, 1000 tweets were scraped for the following 10 queries, for each of the five months.
+Using snscrape's sntwitter with a python wrapper, 1000 tweets were scraped for the 10 queries listed below, for each of the five months.
 * #maskmandate
 * masks are ""
 * #mask